Eurydia/notes-on-clean-programming-language/src/pages/index-mirror.md

 fib 9
 ```

-Similarly, if it is invoked with $9$, the first and second implementation are tried, but the third is evaluated.

-Following this logic, if the implementation order is changed, then the function would cease to work.
+Following this logic, if the implementation order is changed, then the function would behave unintentionally.

 ```
 // Language: Clean